mjallen729/GSheet-From-WebData/README.md

 ## Usage
 In `main.py`: change `spreadsheet` to the spreadsheet ID.
 It'll be in the URL: docs.google.com/spreadsheets/d/{SHEET ID}/...

 Change `workbook` to the name of your workbook.
+If the workbook does not exist it will be created.

 Finally, set `wishlist_link` to a link to your AirBNB Wishlist.